 In your advocacy efforts with local, state and national legislators, please help us to address this employment crisis and the systemic factors impacting our workforce.

-- HB 2373, a bill that will establish a statewide mobile crisis support program for people with IDD in Kansas, has been withdrawn from the calendar and the Committee on Appropriations and has been re-referred to Committee of the Whole.
+- HB 2373 - Establishes a statewide mobile crisis support program for people with IDD in Kansas, has been withdrawn from the calendar and the Committee on Appropriations and has been re-referred to Committee of the Whole.

 Governor Laura Kelly signed HB 2007, the Kansas budget bill, into law on April 26, 2021 leaving all of the IDD funding intact.
 This includes: